Submission Guidelines

 Please do not query multiple agents at the agency simultaneously – if you don’t receive a request for further material within 4-6 weeks it means a no from the agency.

 We only accept submissions via email.
 Queries should be directed to query@psliterary.com.
 We do not accept or respond to phone, paper or social media queries.
-To learn more about our agents and to meet the rest of our team, please check our Who We Are page.
+To learn more about our agents and meet the rest of our team, please visit our Who We Are page, and be sure to read each individual agent profile below to help determine who is best suited to your project.

 We do not charge reading fees.

-For more information please check our F.A.Q. page.
+For more information, please check our F.A.Q. page for answers to common questions.

 Note: If we are interested in seeing further material we normally respond within 4-6 weeks.
 However, the process may take longer depending on the volume of submissions we may be reviewing at a particular time.
 Please do not call to check on the status of your submission – if you have a question or concern with regard to your submission, email is the best way to inquire.